adhamalhossary/operationalizing-ml-on-azure/README.md

 ### Endpoint

-The interact with the deployed model we use the endpoint.py script
+To interact with the deployed model, we copy the REST endpoint and the primary key of the model into the endpoint.py script and then run the script.
+The screenshot below shows the responses retrieved from the model

 ![endpoint](https://github.com/adhamalhossary/operationalizing-ml-on-azure/blob/main/screenshots/endpoint.png)